roachhd/kendo-docs/api/javascript/ui/gantt.md

 ### selectable `Boolean` *(default: true)*

-If set to `false` the user won't be able to select tasks in the gantt.
+If set to `false` the user won't be able to select tasks in the Gantt.
 By default selection is enabled and triggers the [change event](#events-change).

 #### Example